 In certain situations, Council can inspect unconsented building work or work undertaken urgently, and issue a Certificate of Acceptance (COA) if it is satisfied that the work complies with the New Zealand Building Regulations 1992 (Building Code).

-A COA provides limited assurance and is not the same as a Code Compliance Certificate.
+A COA provides limited assurance and is not the same as a Code of Compliance Certificate (CCC).
 Please read all the information below to check if a COA is the right solution for you.

 Before you begin

 You can work out whether building permits or building consents have been granted for buildings on a property by applying for a Property File or Land Information Memorandum (LIM).

 - building work has been undertaken without applying for a building consent,